vladsakhanda/Python_for_Data_Quality_Engineers/Readme.md

-## JSON Module
+## XML

-Expand previous Homework 5/6/7 with additional class, which allow to provide records by JSON file:
+Expand previous Homework 5/6/7/8 with additional class, which allow to provide records by XML file:

 1.Define your input format (one or many records)